 I “cut and paste” the verse from e-sword into my word processor, but I accidentally cut from the Literal Translation instead of the King James.
 Instead of the word “food,” it used the word “game.”

 Well, I was off on a hunt for sure!
 How did other versions of the Bible translate this verse?

 She gets up while it is still dark;

 First thing in the morning, she dresses for work,

 rolls up her sleeves, eager to get started (The Message).

 She rises while it is yet night and gets [spiritual] food for her household and assigns her maids their tasks (Amplified).

 There certainly are some differences here, aren’t there?
 I’m no expert in Hebrew, but I decided to check out the word in the original language, using the Strong’s concordance provided with my e-sword.

 According to Strong’s, the word “meat” is the Hebrew word tereph (2964, טרף), and it means “something torn.”
+It has the sense of prey or something caught to provide food.
 This certainly sounds like hunting, but yet I didn’t see the hunting idea portrayed in any of our Bibles.

 Originally I had intended to talk about how sleeping late robs us of valuable time to care for our homes.
 Surely this is still true, for Proverbs talks about the dangers of loving sleep more than hard work: